mukhtar-github/beginners-guide-to-react/README.md

 ```

 One useful feature of creating components like this is we can use it to separate our user code from the styling concerns of our specific component.
 Rather than a className, it would actually be better to accept a size prop.
 We could say the size is small, medium, or large.

+> This applies to more than styling.
+It is a great example of creating versatile components through abstraction.

 ```javascript
  function Box({style, size, className = '', ...rest}) {